The 2011 college football season is finally here, and this year’s slate is loaded with excellent matchups.

 With the past five national champions all coming from the SEC, there’s no reason not to believe that the winner of this game could be the next one.
 Expect this year’s SEC Championship game to feature the Crimson Tide and the Gamecocks.

 It’s the only game of the week, but the Army-Navy game would make this list no matter what week it’s played.
 There’s simply no scene quite like it in all of sports.
-Both teams should be decent—Army’s improvement means that the game will be a lot more competitive than in recent years—but Army vs. Navy is always a must-see, regardless of their talent levels.
+Both teams should be decent—Army’s improvement means that the game should be a lot more competitive than in recent years.
+But Army vs. Navy is always a must-see, regardless of their talent levels.